Apple has a closely knit computing ecosystem. We leverage the ecosystem to get things done easier, and seamlessly.

 - Obsidian is a powerful knowledge base on top of a local folder of plain text Markdown files.

-for windows management and positioning.
-This is a simple but fantastic tool, that you will also love the Rectangle Pro version.
+- Rectangle for windows management and positioning.
+This is a simple but fantastic tool.
+If you are looking for a few more features and customization will also like the paid Rectangle Pro version.